Dr Paul Taylor

 Teaching and Supervision

-Paul leads the undergraduate dissertation module for students of social and political sciences.
-He also contributes to teaching and learning on the criminology programme and sociology programme.
+Paul contributes to teaching and learning on the criminology programme and sociology courses here at Chester.
 In addition to this, Paul is an experienced principal supervisor of students pursuing Professional Doctorates and PhDs.

 Research and Knowledge Exchange